On this page:

 Warning: A newer Command Line Tools release is available.
 Update them from Software Update in System Preferences or run: softwareupdate --all --install --force If that doesn't show you any updates, run: sudo rm -rf /Library/Developer/CommandLineTools sudo xcode-select --install

-Fortunately, it suggested how I should go about updating the command line tools, but then it set about installing Sass so that the relevant commands disappeared off the top of the terminal window.
+Fortunately, it suggested how I should go about updating the command line tools (even including a plan B), but then it set about installing Sass so that the relevant commands disappeared off the top of the terminal window.
 Luckily, I save a lot of lines of scrolled-away text.
 I tried the first suggestion:

 softwareupdate --all --install --force Software Update Tool Finding available software No updates are available.

 sudo rm -rf /Library/Developer/CommandLineTools sudo xcode-select --install xcode-select: note: install requested for command line developer tools

 This brought up a dialogue box promising to take over two and a half hours.
 When I grumbled at that, it bucked its ideas up and changed it to less than three minutes.
 I ran softwareupdate --all --install --force again, just to see what would happen, but I got the same response as before.
 Not particularly surprising, I suppose.